lmullen/jsr/_source/issues/vol15/mcvickar.markdown

     "Yesterday's people," members of the "other America," residents of a land "where time stood still," and as "Our Contemporary Ancestors" with Mountaineers likened to the sturdy but backward highlanders of sixteenth-century Scotland.
-See Henry D. Shapiro, Appalachia on Our
+See Henry D. Shapiro, *Appalachia on Our
-    Mind: The Southern Mountains and Mountaineers in the American Consciousness, 1870–1920 (Chapel Hill: University of North Carolina Press, 1978); Robert D. Eller, "Industrialization and Social Change in Appalachia, 1880–1930: A Look at the Static Image," in Colonialism in Modern America: The Appalachian Case, ed.
-Helen Matthews Lewis, Linda Johnson, and Donald Askins (Boone, N.C.:
-    Appalachian Consortium Press, 1978), 37; and John Alexander Williams, Appalachia: A History (Chapel Hill: University of North Carolina Press, 2002), 201.
+    Mind: The Southern Mountains and Mountaineers in the American Consciousness, 1870--1920* (Chapel Hill: University of North Carolina Press, 1978); Robert D. Eller, "Industrialization and Social Change in Appalachia, 1880--1930: A Look at the Static Image," in *Colonialism in Modern America: The Appalachian Case*, ed.
+Helen Matthews Lewis, Linda Johnson, and Donald Askins (Boone, N.C.: Appalachian Consortium Press, 1978), 37; and John Alexander Williams, *Appalachia: A History* (Chapel Hill: University of North Carolina Press, 2002), 201.

     While these popular imaginings have been challenged by generations